itforge-eros/panda-website/README.md

 1. Run `npm i` in the project folder to install required dependencies.
 2. Run `node server.js` to start the Web server.

-It will be hosted at `localhost`.
-The nodeJS will give you the localhost address and port.<br>
-Please see the open port for the localhost port
+The website can now be accessed at `localhost:3000`.

 # <img src="https://png.icons8.com/ios/30/000000/pull-request.png"> Contributing
-We are happy to let you become the part of the project. <br>
+We are happy to let you become part of the project.

-NOTE : Pull request approving process will start after 7th May 2018.
+> Note: Pull request approval starts on May 7, 2018.

 Steps to contribute to our project
 1. [Fork](https://help.github.com/articles/fork-a-repo/) our repository
 2. Edit the code on your forked repository
-3. Go to our repository and [create new pull request](https://help.github.com/articles/creating-a-pull-request/)
+3. Go to our repository and [create a new pull request](https://help.github.com/articles/creating-a-pull-request/)
 4. We will review your code, and eventually pull your code to our repository.
 5. You have made our system shinier everyday!